 preparation

-1. In a heavy-based saucepan, wash dal until the water runs clear, drain, then pour in 4 cups water, bring to boil, then reduce the heat to maintain a rapid simmer.
+- In a heavy-based saucepan, wash dal until the water runs clear, drain, then pour in 4 cups water, bring to a boil, then reduce the heat to maintain a rapid simmer.

-2. After 10 minutes, add the carrot and green beans, simmer until dal is soft and has broken down – approximately 30 minutes.
+- After 10 minutes, add the carrot and green beans and simmer until the dal is soft and has broken down – approximately 30 minutes.

-3. Stir in the coconut, rasam powder, tamarind, salt and jaggery, mix to combine well – simmer for 4 -5 minutes.
+- Stir in the coconut, rasam powder, tamarind, salt, and jaggery, mixing to combine well.
+Simmer for 4 -5 minutes.

 prepare the voggarane

-4. In a small pan over medium heat, add the ghee and mustard seeds; when the seeds turn grey and pop, add the asafoetida, curry leaves and turmeric, swishing the pan for the spices to fry evenly.
+- Add ghee and mustard seeds in a small pan over medium heat.
+When the seeds turn grey and pop, add the asafoetida, curry leaves, and turmeric, swishing the pan to fry the spices evenly.

-5. Pour the voggarane into the dal, and stir in the coriander.
+- Pour the voggarane into the dal and stir in the coriander.
 Allow to sit for 10 minutes for the flavours to settle and dal to thicken slightly.
 Serve with rice and drizzle with ghee.

 I’ve made two of your three rasaams.
 So much goodness.
 I’ve followed you for years ( your website was shared like a gift from KL) and knew it was time to say thanks ?.
 Everything always nourishes deeply and feels more accessible than some of the recipes on sadvidya page.
 To many more blessings from your table-cheers.